Medical Technology

 In order to optimize movement execution, athletes need feedback on their own movement progress.
 This technology can increase both effectiveness and efficiency through an extended reality (XR)-based approach using real-time feedback.

-This invention provides a sealed respiration system that allows hygienic, protected performance of intensive-care examinations without releasing aerosol particles or droplets into the ambient atmosphere.
+The lockable intubation adapter system allows hygienic, protected performance of intensive-care examinations without releasing infectious aerosol particles or droplets into the ambient atmosphere.

 Neurostimulation with light